fivetran/dbt_servicenow/models/docs.md

 The scope or extent of the changes outlined in the current record, specifying the areas or components affected by the modifications.
 {% enddocs %}

-{% docs change_scope %}
+{% docs change_request_scope %}
 The scope or extent of the changes outlined in the current record, specifying the areas or components affected by the modifications.
 {% enddocs %}

-{% docs start_date %}
+{% docs change_request_start_date %}
-The start date for the implementation or execution of the changes associated with the current record.
+The requested start date for the implementation or execution of the changes associated with the current record.
 {% enddocs %}

-{% docs change_start_date %}
+{% docs start_date %}
-The start date for the implementation or execution of the changes associated with the current record.
+The start date associated with the current record.
 {% enddocs %}

 {% docs std_change_producer_version_link %}